Rodrigo-Motta/pdf_to_pandas_df/README.md

-# pdf_to_pandas_df
+# Using Tabula to extract Tables from PDFs into pandas Dataframe

-An example of tabula python library to read pdf to pandas DataFrame and exploring one limitation.
+An example of the python library tabula to transform a tabular pdf to pandas DataFrame and exploring one limitation.